 Windows PE is not an operating system you can use it as the standard one.
 One should only use it to deploy and recover.
 Even though it’s lightweight, you will not be able to use it also as an embedded OS.
 Microsoft had made sure that PE will stop running after 72 hours of continuous use.
 When you start it again, all changes will be lost including registry changes.

-If you want to have something permanent, you will need to mount and customize.
+If you want to have something permanent, you will need to mount and customize it.

 What can you do with Windows PE

-- Set up hard drive before installing Windows.
+- Set up a hard drive before installing Windows.

 - Use Scripts or apps to Install Windows over a network or a local drive.

 - Use it to modify the OS while it’s not running.

 - If the device cannot boot, you can recover data using it.

 - Add your custom shell or GUI to automate these kinds of tasks.